dtoubelis/go-aqueue/README.md

 **Pros:**

-- AQueue can be gracefully closed from any thread and both reader and writer will exit with an error message instead of panic.
+- AQueue can be gracefully closed from any thread and both reader and writer will exit with an error instead of panic.
 - AQueue provides blocking as well as non-blocking methods for wrining to the queue and reading from it.
 - Some AQueue methods return `cancel()` function that can be used for